lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-11-24-Intuitionism.md

 The rejection of LEM implies the rejection of many other familiar laws of Boolean logic, such as $\neg \neg A \to A$ and $\neg(A\land B) \to \neg A \lor \neg B$.
 But for computable properties, LEM continues to hold along with those other Boolean laws.
 Because of this, proofs of simple properties about computable objects such as integers and lists are not impacted by intuitionism.
-Coq users will be fully aware that type `bool`, which is the type of booleans, enjoys the LEM and must not be confused with the type `prop` of propositions.
+Rocq users will be fully aware that type `bool`, which is the type of booleans, enjoys the LEM and must not be confused with the type `prop` of propositions.

 ### Intuitionistic type theory